Our History

 Cooper at night 2017

 Today, the Cooper name is synonymous with a full range of health system services, including prevention, primary care, specialty services, all levels of inpatient care, and subacute care.
-While continuing to invest in its Camden campus, Cooper now operates more than 100 community-based, outpatient primary and specialty care offices and three urgent care centers to serve the health care needs of South Jersey.
+While continuing to invest in its Camden campus, Cooper now operates two hospitals, more than 130 community-based outpatient primary and specialty care offices, and six urgent care centers to serve the health care needs of South Jersey.